hashnoxt/Multi-Chamber-Bending-SPA-Generator/Readme.md

 # Multi-Chamber-Bending-SPA-Generator

-This script is created for our final year project <strong>Soft Grippers For Automated Strawberry Harvesting</strong> soft gripper simulation<br> and this is a modified version of research script of <a href="epfl.ch">EPFL</a> University
+This script is created for our final year project <strong>Soft Grippers For Automated Strawberry Harvesting</strong> soft gripper simulation and this is a modified version of research script of <a href="epfl.ch">EPFL</a> University

 Multichamber bending soft pneumatic actuator generator for abaqus